lkesteloot/alice/alice3/README.md

           closest to the ARM, and receive from the other pin.
           E.g. connect FTDI Tx to the pin closer to the ARM and FTDI Rx to the pin further from the ARM.
+        * Connect to the serial port at 115200 baud.
         * When you hard-reset or power-on the Alice III, you should see on the serial port "Alice 3 I/O firmware" followed by the firmware build date.